finalsa/fastapi-helpers/README.md

 logger = DefaultLogger("your-app-name", settings)
 ```

-If you need to connect to a router super fast, the only thing you need to do is to:
+If you need to connect to a db super fast, the only thing you need to do is to:

 ```python
 from fastapi_helpers import DbConfig